 I’ve had customers I did work for tell me the recommendations that salespeople have made, and they were totally wrong, or not at all what the best choice would be for the customer.

-Also, chain stores do have moderately and good priced selections, but are still somewhat limited.
+Also, chain stores do have moderately and well-priced selections, but are still somewhat limited.

 More to think about